tuminoid/kisakone/README.md

 Kisakone is a legacy project, built originally with PHP 5.2, Smarty templating engine, jQuery and TinyMCE editor.
 Output is XHTML for non-IE browsers.

+A lot of effort has been put to clean up the code and modernize the codebase for maintainability, features and performance.
+Long-term plan is to continue codebase improvements, move to HTML5 with proper UTF-8 and Unicode support, and treat mobile clients as first-class citizens by recreating user interface with responsive design, while improving user experience by offering more logical user interface.
+Not a small task by any means :-)

 Current list of requirements and frameworks in use:
  - [PHP 5.3](http://www.php.net/) (use [HHVM](http://hhvm.com/), it works 100%)
  - [Smarty](http://www.smarty.net/) (latest 2.6 series, 2.6.28)